Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Mike Williams, Chargers

-The Chargers’ first-round pick was taken off the PUP list, meaning that he can practice with the team.
+The Chargers' first-round pick was taken off the PUP list, meaning he can practice with the team.
 The Chargers hope he can recover from his May back injury and be ready to contribute by midseason.
-Williams’ progress is a pleasant surprise for a team accustomed to miserable injury news.
+Williams' progress is a pleasant surprise for a team accustomed to miserable injury news.
 Also a pleasant surprise: The Chargers are stacked with enough healthy receivers that there is no need to rush Williams back.

 Corey Clement, Eagles